 Attendance of advisers at the above meetings will be at the discretion of the PCC, in consultation with the Chief Constable, having regard to the matters to be discussed.
-Other individuals e.g. from partner organisations may be invited at the discretion of the PCC.
+Other individuals eg from partner organisations may be invited at the discretion of the PCC.

-7.3 Decision-Making Process
+7.3.
+Decision Making Process

-7.3.1 A good decision making process is fundamental to effective governance arrangements and is likely to produce more consistent, reliable and objectively sustainable decisions, which should result in taking the right decision, for the right reason, at the right time.
+7.3.1.
+A good decision-making process is fundamental to effective governance arrangements and is likely to produce more consistent, reliable and objectively sustainable decisions, which should result in taking the right decision, for the right reason, at the right time.

-7.3.2 Template
+7.3.2.
+Template

-The decision-making template (Appendix A) will be used for the submission of information to support decision-making.
+The decision-making template (Appendix DA) will be used for the submission of information to support decision-making.
 This will enable decisions (including urgent decisions) of significant public interest to be properly recorded and published.

-- 7.3.3 Decisions made under delegated authority from the PCC (See Delegations by the PCC) will be subject to the submission and recording process. - 7.3.4 Submissions to the PCC and Deputy PCC (if appointed) will be made via the Chief Executive in order to verify that appropriate information and advice has been included and that the request is being made to the appropriate person.
+- 7.3.3.
+Decisions made under delegated authority from the PCC (See Delegations by the PCC) will be subject to the submission and recording process. - 7.3.4.
+Submissions to the PCC and Deputy PCC (if appointed) will be made via the Chief Executive in order to verify that appropriate information and advice has been included and that the request is being made to the appropriate person.
 Those officers exercising delegated authority on behalf of the PCC should satisfy themselves that all relevant factors have been considered and that relevant advice has been taken into account in the preparation of the report upon which action is required.

-7.3.5 Confidentiality
+7.3.5.
+Confidentiality

-In order to ensure that material is properly protected and managed, the Government Protective Marking Scheme must be used to mark submissions containing information classified as 'restricted' or 'confidential' (Appendix B).
-Items that are not 'restricted' or 'confidential' must be marked 'Not Protectively Marked' which will mean they are suitable for publication.
+In order to ensure that material is properly protected and managed, the Government Protective Marking Scheme must be used to mark submissions.
+Items that are marked "Not Protectively Marked" will mean they are suitable for publication.

-7.3.6 Where there is a need to share information which is marked as restricted or confidential, the Chief Executive, in discussion with others as appropriate, will decide on what basis that information is made available.
+7.3.6.
+Where there is a need to share information which is marked other than "Not Protectively Marked", the Chief Executive, in discussion with others as appropriate, will decide on what basis that information is made available.
 These arrangements will include how such information is made available to the Police and Crime Panel to undertake its role in scrutinising the PCC.

-7.3.7 Decisions
+7.3.7.
+Decisions